NaluKit/nalu-examples/NaluDominoLoginApplication/README.md

 The examples implement different features or use different widget libs.
 All examples are using client side data services.
 Of course, you can replace them with your prefered way getting data from the server.

 ### NaluDominoLoginApplication
-Full featured example providing a shell with for areas:
+Full featured example providing a shellCreator with for areas:

 * a header area
 * a footer area
 * a navigation area
 * a content area

-a login shell to get user-id and password and a error shell.
+a login shellCreator to get user-id and password and a error shellCreator.

 The content area will be used to show the three different components: